Skip to main content

 Mass timber

-A hybrid mass timber construction is proposed for the new centre, with all below-grade structural elements constructed using non-combustible cast concrete, and all structural elements above the floor of level 2 constructed with encapsulated mass timber.
+The centre will include encapsulated and exposed mass timber structural elements.
 Mass timber is a low-carbon building solution that employs engineered wood products typically made of large, solid wood panels, columns, or beams.

 Main access from Slocan Street